-The 1st Amendment to this Partial Action Plan was not a substantial amendment and no public comment was sought.
+The 1st, 4th, and 5th Amendments to this Partial Action Plan were not substantial amendments and no public comment was sought.

-Public comment on the 1st Amendment to this Partial Action Plan was made available to the public for a 30-day comment period starting on March 26, 2007 and ending on April 25, 2007.
+Public comment on the 2nd Amendment to this Partial Action Plan was made available to the public for a 30-day comment period starting on March 26, 2007 and ending on April 25, 2007.
 No comments were received.

 Public comment on the 3rd Amendment to this Partial Action Plan was made available to the public for a 30-day comment period starting on March 30, 2009 and ending on April 30, 2009.
 After thorough review of the public comments, LMDC and ESDC staff prepared formal responses which are presented in the final section of this Amended Partial Action Plan - Response to Public Comment.

-LMDC placed advertisements inviting public comment on the draft plan in all major New York City English, Spanish, and Chinese-language daily newspapers.
+For the Initial Partial Action Plan and the 2nd and 3rd Amendments, LMDC placed advertisements inviting public comment on the draft plan or amendments in major New York City English, Spanish, and Chinese-language daily newspapers.
 In addition, the text of the draft plan was made available at LMDC's offices, on LMDC's web site (www.renewnyc.com), and at ESD's offices as well as nine other offices around New York City.
 Written comments were accepted via mail, e-mail, and in person.